-When thinking about remodeling, there are two rooms that can be a real challenge to the budget – the kitchen and the bathroom.
+When considering remodeling, two rooms can be a real challenge to the budget – the kitchen and the bathroom.
 Both have lots of plumbing and electrical needs, and the bathroom may have such costly issues as tile work and more.
-It can feel like a no-win situation if you are eager to remodel a bathroom on a budget, but we have a few strong tips (backed by experts) that will let you refresh the look and function of the space, without also emptying the bank account.
+It can feel like a no-win situation if you are eager to remodel a bathroom on a budget, but we have a few strong tips (backed by experts) that will let you refresh the look and function of the space without also emptying the bank account.

 If you are eager to hear what design and home improvement experts would say is the number one tip for saving money on a bathroom remodel, it is this: Don’t tamper with the layout.

-By not changing up the layout, or adding on, you can bring costs way down while still making some pretty major changes.
+By not changing the layout or adding on, you can reduce costs while making major changes.
 After all, the floor plan or layout is what exists before you start any project, and if you stick with that as the foundation of the work, you won’t see the budget creeping up higher and higher.

 Consider that a lot of people fall in love with a product, like a new tub or vanity.
 Then, when it comes time to work that item into the bathroom remodeling project, they either have to forget about it OR invest huge sums to make it work.
-If your goal is to limit the budget, then you need to work within the existing layout.
-Don’t try to “shoe horn” an oversized shower enclosure or gorgeous soaking tub into a space that just cannot accommodate it.
-Either the bathroom will become small, dysfunctional, and expensive, or it can remain functional and within a budget.
+If your goal is to limit the budget, you must work within the existing layout.
+Don’t try to “shoehorn” an oversized shower enclosure or gorgeous soaking tub into a space that just cannot accommodate it.
+The bathroom will become small, dysfunctional, and expensive, or it can remain functional and within a budget.

 In line with sticking to the existing footprint is the goal of leaving plumbing and fixtures in place.
-Yes, it might be ideal if you could move the toilet and sink, or switch the placement of the shower, but if it means tearing up floors and walls to install new plumbing, the budget will skyrocket.
+Yes, it might be ideal if you could move the toilet and sink or switch the shower placement, but if it means tearing up floors and walls to install new plumbing, the budget will skyrocket.

 As writer Cheryl Freeman discovered, “Changing the layout of the room entirely, or even marginally, to accommodate plumbing in different areas of the room could significantly raise the cost of a renovation, especially when considering installation costs.
 So it’s recommended you try to use existing plumbing and not drastically change the layout of your room.”

 One step that you can take to give your bathroom a more modern update is to eliminate a tub altogether.
 Spacious and contemporary shower stalls with glass doors and lots of room are a wonderful alternative to a tub and shower combination.
-You’ll save water by avoiding long soaks in the tub, and you save your back by being able to more easily clean the space without crouching down on hands and knees.
+You’ll save water by avoiding long soaks in the tub, and you save your back by more easily cleaning the space without crouching down on hands and knees.

-Doing this lets you keep the plumbing and general footprint of the bathroom, but really boosts the modern esthetic and functionality (as well as safety) of the bathroom.
+Doing this lets you keep the plumbing and general footprint of the bathroom, but really boosts the bathroom’s modern esthetic and functionality (as well as safety).

 Earlier, we mentioned tiles and how they can be incredibly expensive to install or replace.
 This is only one material that is a bit less cost-effective.
-If you are in love with the idea of a tiled bathroom, however, you can be a bit more savvy about using them and go with a half or partially tiled room.
+However, if you love the idea of a tiled bathroom, you can be a bit savvier about using them and go with a half or partially tiled room.

 For instance, you can purchase affordably-priced tiles and do a single wall or a half-wall surround of the tub or sink area.
-You should also go with ceramic tiles rather than more modern marble or stone tiles that can be extremely expensive.
+You should also go with ceramic tiles rather than more modern marble or stone tiles, which can be extremely expensive.

-Materials are not limited to tiles alone, and you always want to stick with the durable and affordable options such as porcelain over anything else.
+Materials are not limited to tiles alone; you always want to stick with durable and affordable options, such as porcelain, over anything else.
 With countertops and cabinetry, it is the same.
 You can still upgrade to a more luxurious-looking space without breaking the budget.

-If you are going to do this, also consider sale items, clearance items, and “entry level” items that are new products typically available at lower prices for their introductory period.
+If you are going to do this, consider sale items, clearance items, and “entry level” items that are new products typically available at lower prices for their introductory period.
 Also, shop around online before committing to one floor model.
 Sometimes, online sales can get you a brand new sink, toilet, double sink vanity or other item at the same costs as floor models.
-It all boils down to asking about floor models and doing some rapid-fire online comparisons to ensure you’re getting the best deal.
+It all boils down to asking about floor models and making rapid-fire online comparisons to ensure you get the best deal.

-Lastly, we’re all told we should be reducing, reusing and recycling.
+Lastly, we’re all told we should reduce, reuse, and recycle.
 This is great advice when looking to remodel a bathroom affordably.
 As Freeman also wrote, it is cost-effective to save “the decent things,” but then she warns about going too far.
 She says, “if you hang on to every last screw or tub stopper, you’re defeating the purpose of planning a lovely new bathroom.”